-The following table sets forth information concerning our directors and executive officers as of July 1, 2009.
+The following table sets forth information concerning our directors and executive officers as of July 1, 2011.
 Each director is elected for a three-year term or until such person's successor is duly elected and qualified.

 Name Age Positions

-Michael J. Hartnett 63 Chairman, President and Chief Executive Officer
+Michael J. Hartnett 65 Chairman, President and Chief Executive Officer

 Vice President, Chief Financial Officer and

-Daniel A. Bergeron 49 Assistant Secretary
+Daniel A. Bergeron 51 Assistant Secretary

-Thomas C. Crainer 51 Vice President and General Manager
+Thomas C. Crainer 53 Vice President and General Manager

-Richard J. Edwards 53 Vice President and General Manager
+Richard J. Edwards 55 Vice President and General Manager

-Thomas J. Williams 57 Corporate General Counsel & Secretary
+Thomas J. Williams 59 Corporate General Counsel & Secretary

-Thomas Burigo 57 Corporate Controller
+Thomas Burigo 59 Corporate Controller

-Richard R. Crowell 54 Director
+Richard R. Crowell 56 Director

-Dr. Amir Faghri 58 Director
+Dr. Amir Faghri 60 Director

-William P. Killian 74 Director
+Alan B. Levine 67 Director

-Alan B. Levine 65 Director
+Dr. Thomas J. O'Brien 63 Director

-Dr. Thomas J. O'Brien 61 Director
+Mitchell I Quain 59 Nominee for Director

 Michael J. Hartnett has been the President and Chief Executive Officer since April 1992 and Chairman of the Board since June 1993.
-Prior to that, Mr. Hartnett served as President and General Manager of our Industrial Tectonics Bearings Corporation, or ITB, subsidiary from 1990, following eighteen years at The Torrington Company, one of the three largest bearings manufacturers in the U.S. While at Torrington Company, Mr. Hartnett held the position of Vice President and General Manager of the Aerospace Business Unit and was, prior to that, Vice President of the Research and Development Division.
+Prior to that, Mr. Hartnett served as President and General Manager of our Industrial Tectonics Bearings Corporation, or ITB, subsidiary from 1990, following eighteen years at The Torrington Company, one of the three largest bearings manufacturers in the U.S. While at The Torrington Company, Mr. Hartnett held the position of Vice President and General Manager of the Aerospace Business Unit and was, prior to that, Vice President of the Research and Development Division.
 Mr. Hartnett holds an undergraduate degree from University of New Haven, a Masters degree from Worcester Polytechnic Institute and a Ph.D. in Applied Mechanics from the University of Connecticut.
 Mr. Hartnett has also developed numerous patents, authored more than two dozen technical papers and is well known for his contributions to the field of tribology, the study of friction.
-Mr. Hartnett currently serves as a director of Aftermarket Technology Corp., a publicly-held company in the business of re-manufacturing aftermarket components for automobiles, and as a director of Process Fab Inc., a private company in the business of precision manufacturing and related services.
+Mr. Hartnett served as a director of Aftermarket Technology Corp., a publicly-held company in the business of re-manufacturing aftermarket components for automobiles until October 22, 2010, and currently serves as a director of Process Fab Inc., a private company in the business of precision manufacturing and related services.
+Mr. Hartnett provides our Board with significant leadership and executive experience.
+His proven leadership capability and his strong knowledge of the complex financial and operational issues facing midsized companies provides the Board with a unique and necessary perspective.